luke-h1/luke-h1/README.md

-I am currently looking for a technical support / dev ops position at an exciting company
+I am currently looking for a technical support / service desk position at an exciting company

 <!--- - 🔭 I’m currently working on ... []() -->